garethtdavies/docker-masterclass/README.md

 * A suitable text editor for developing code on your development platform (eg.
     [Visual Code](https://code.visualstudio.com/))
 * A suitable shell environment for command execution (such as `bash`)
-* A local installation of [Docker](https://docs.docker.com/v17.09/engine/installation/)
-	as well as a familiarity with [Dockerfiles](https://docs.docker.com/engine/reference/builder/)

 ## Exercises